wb14123/scala2grpc/readme.md

 # Scala2grpc

-A scala plugin to generate GRPC proto file from Scala classes.
+Scala2grpc is a SBT plugin that makes GRPC with Scala easier.

-A GRPC server wrapper that only needs to provide Scala classes.
+It generates GRPC proto file from Scala classes, and also provides an easy to use interface to let you create a GRPC server from those classes.
+You don't need to change any existing Scala code in order to do that, so the GRPC part doesn't pollute your pure Scala code.

 ## Usage